codalab/worksheets-examples/01-nli/README.md

         ...
         Splitting SNLI dataset...

-Now upload the `SNLI` dataset to CodaLab:
+Now upload this `SNLI` dataset to CodaLab (the description `-d` is optional and can be added later, but it's good style to document your bundles):

         $ cl upload SNLI -d "Stanford Natural Language Inference (SNLI) dataset (Bowman et al. 2015)" Preparing upload archive...